Photojournalist James Nachtwey: Pictures Worth All the Views a Heart Can Bear

 In their frequent somberness alternating with excruciating intensity, his photographs fairly leap off the page, demanding the full attention of the viewer and a full accounting of the forces of evil, greed or mere inertia that conspired to land these humans in the situation they are in.

-The pain and pathos Nachtwey’s work reveals beget a kind of heart-rending mashup of horror and empathy, with the danger, let’s face it, of exhaustion in viewers unable or unwilling to bear the reality of events he covers at great risk to his well-being.
+The pain and pathos Nachtwey’s work reveals beget a kind of heart-rending mashup of horror and empathy.
+With the danger, let’s face it, of exhaustion in viewers unable or unwilling to bear the reality of events he covers at great risk to his well-being.

 He carries grenade shrapnel in his knees, stomach and face, his hearing further declines with each of the many nearby explosions he hears in war zones, and he has suffered countless illnesses common to those traveling in undeveloped or ravaged parts of the world.
-One 1994 film clip from the violence attending the end of apartheid in South Africa shows the wind from a bullet parting through his hair as he leans over to tend to fellow photographer Ken Oosterbroek in the throes of dying from gunshot wounds.
+One 1994 film clip from the violence attending the end of apartheid in South Africa shows the wind from a bullet parting through his hair as he leans over to tend to fellow photographer Ken Oosterbroek, who is in the throes of dying from gunshot wounds.

 “Yes, I’m angry a lot of the time,” he admitted in an interview last August on the network magazine show, “60 Minutes.”
 “The moment I see innocent people being pushed around and bullied…But I realized anger can throw you off the rails.
 So I channel my anger into pictures, and I realize my pictures have anger in them, but they also have compassion.”